AlonEirew/event-relation-resources/definitions.md

 > ℹ️  Except of the Action, It’s not mandatory for all slots to be filled for any given event, in many cases some of the event’s slots will be empty.

-## Event Mention/Span/Trigger
+## Event Mention (or Span)
-In general, the event mention (or span or trigger) is usually referred to the word or phrase which corresponds to the action component of the event (i.e., “meet” in the above example).
+In general, the event mention (or span) is usually referred to the word or phrase which corresponds to the action component of the event (i.e., “meet” in the above example).

 > ℹ️ There are two main definitions to how event span should be annotated: Minimum-Span (see RED annotation guideliness) and Maximum-Span (see ACE annotation guideliness).

+> ℹ️ Event Trigger: is a word that most clearly expresses an event that happens.

 ## Event Arguments
-Events are defined by their arguments, those denote the what, when, where and who of the event.
+Events are defined by their arguments, those denote the what, when, where and who of the event (in other words the entities that are involved in the event).
 In above table - “yesterday”, “Tel-Aviv” and “Johnl” are the argument of the “meet” event.

-> ℹ️ Event arguments are entities.

 > ℹ️ Entity is any text instance which indicate participant, location, organization, time, date, object, or any other text entity that might be tracked in the discourse.